mia-platform/documentation/docs/development_suite/api-portal/swagger_conf.md

 > * using the field `**_description_**: requires a simple string;
 >
 > * using the field **_descriptionMarkdownFilePath_**: requires the path of a _MarkDown_ file with the description of the swagger (if specified, the content will be shown in the Swagger UI instead of the description).

+The `baseSwagger` object contains the first-level configurations of the final merged swagger.
+Beside all the field defined by either [OpenApi 2.0](https://swagger.io/specification/v2/) or [OpenApi 3.0](https://swagger.io/specification/) specifications, this object can contain a `prefix` field that will be prepended to the paths of all the routes in the final merged swagger.

 The `services` array contains the URLs and files list from which retrieve the swaggers of every microservice; in details, there are two ways to retrieve a microservice swagger: